livingdocsIO/documentation/reference-docs/common-designs/component_config.md

 - `label`

   The label that is used in the editor's sidebar.
 This is the human label.
 See example above.

+- `iconUrl` (optional)

+  Adds a visual icon to the component in the editor's sidebar.
+Must be an absolute URL.

+- `description` (optional)

+  Adds an additional description text to the component in the editor's sidebar.

 ----